 Shipyard Workers File Asbestos Lawsuits

-Many former shipyard workers who wanted financial justice for their asbestos-related illnesses filed lawsuits against the manufacturers who made and sold the asbestos-containing materials to shipyards all over the US.
+Many former shipyard workers who wanted financial justice for their asbestos-related illnesses filed the largest mesothelioma lawsuits against the manufacturers who made and sold the asbestos-containing materials to shipyards all over the US.

 Asbestos manufacturer John Manville was one of many companies that supplied the toxic substance to Consolidated Steel Shipyards.
 At first, Johns Manville denied responsibility for making workers ill; it claimed ignorance of asbestos dangers entirely.